Sparkleleuk/Sustainability_Matters/_posts/2018-01-03-Iceland-China.markdown

 #### **We've been reading**

 A <a href="http://www.cta.tech/cta/media/policyImages/policyPDFs/Energy-Consumption-of-Consumer-Electronics-in-U-S-Homes-in-2017.pdf" target="_blank">new report on the energy consumption of electronics</a> in American households last year.
-American households are actually use less electronics, which means their gadgets are using less energy.
+American households are actually using less electronics, which means their gadgets are using less energy.
 Imagine that.